 X-Muni-Spam-TestIP- The IP address of the server from where relay.muni.cz received the mail;

 X-Muni-Envelope-From- Email address of the sender specified in the mail envelope.

 Checking incoming mail at the faculty levelMail originating from the Faculty's internal network does not undergo any anti-spam control.
-If the mail originates from the outside and is delivered to the destination mailbox by Anxur or Aisa (see details ; Forwarding through procmail is, however, considered to be delivered to the destination mailbox), by default, it passes through anti-spam control of the following phases (in the order shown):
+If the mail originates from the outside and is delivered to the destination mailbox by Anxur or Aisa (see details ; Forwarding via procmail is, however, considered to be delivered to the destination mailbox), by default, it passes through anti-spam control of the following phases (respectively):